tsayc/elma_project/README.md

 Architecture
 ---
 A deivce has on, off, and charging states.
 Each state emits events to control the battery states: drain, no_change, and charge.
 User or future integrated module could input battery_low, battery_full, or plug event to the device and control the battery.

+States
+---
+Device has three states: on, off, charging.
+Battery has three states: drain, no_change, charge.

+1. When device receive "battery_low" event, it goes from "on" to "off" and emit event "device_off" to trigger battery to "no_change" from "drain".
+1. When device receive "plug" event, it goes to "charging" regardless the current state and emit event "device_charge" to trigger battery to "charge" regardless the current battery state.
+1. When device receive "battery_full", it goes from "charging" to "on" and emit event "device_on" to trigger battery to "drain" from "charge".

 Results
 ---